Dragonmystic707/exalted-reincarnated/docs/System/Charms.md

 The Exalt buries an area with a flurry of arrows, making sure that at least one will hit.
 Their attack targets Soak instead of DV.

-**Upgrade**: At Essence 4, this charm adds +3 dice to the Attack Roll.
+**Upgrade**: At Essence 4, this charm adds +3 dice to Accuracy.

 ### Flying Anchor

-**Cost:** 5m, 1i
+**Cost:** 3m
 **Type:** Supplemental
 **Mins:** Archery 3

-On a successful Archery Action above the target’s Evasion, the target becomes pinned, unable to move from their location for one Round.
+On Hit, the target becomes pinned, unable to move from their location for one Round.

 Greater Charms